wp-plugins/wp-ultimate-csv-importer/Readme.txt

 	b.
 Map each header to the relevant fields using the drop downs to import.
 	c.
 If import as draft option is checked, post will be in draft mode.

+3. How to define the multiple tags and categories?

+    In CSV, tags should be seperated by "," to import mutiple tags and categories should be seperated by "|" to import multiple categories.

 Configuring our plugin is as simple as that.